National Women's Hospital says one woman a day is reporting some form of abuse under a pilot project aimed at helping the victims of family violence.

 A pilot scheme, in which all women who visit the hospital are asked about abuse, began 18 months ago.

-Clinical services general manager Kay Hyman says about one woman a day is disclosing that she is a victim, and she would like to see the project broadened .... and zero tolerance,
+Clinical services general manager Kay Hyman says about one woman a day is disclosing that she is a victim, and she would like to see the project broadened .... and zero tolerance, there is something awfully Bradfordish about this.

 But then this must conflict with this programme which is also going to be broadened.